The publisher/executive editor and

 In June, 2020 "pioneering" journalist Stacy

-Harris' scholarship and research were cited by her fellow academicians Shirli Brautbar, Peter La Chapelle and Jessica Hutchings in their Journal of
+Harris' scholarship and research were cited by her fellow academicians Shirli Brautbar, Peter La Chapelle and Jessica Hutchings in their Journal

-Popular Music Studies article titled The Valley of Dry Bones: The Presence and Perseverance of Jews,
+Popular Music Studies article titled The Valley of Dry Bones: The Presence and Perseverance

 Judaism and Jewishness in Country Music and Bluegrass.

-Later in the year, Stacy returned to the USA Network reality
+Later in the year, Stacy returned to

 series Chrisley Knows Best for Season 8 (Episode 3),